islishude/grpc-mtls-example/README.md

 you will get 4 files:

-- server.csr Server side CSR
+- server.csr Server CSR
 - server-key.pem Server key
-- client.csr Client side CSR
+- client.csr Client CSR
-- server-key.pem Client key
+- client-key.pem Client key

+the CSR files will be used for signing new certificate

 4. Sign new certificates by your self-signed root CA